wp-plugins/oauth-twitter-feed-for-developers/readme.txt

 WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 == Changelog ==

+= 2.1.2 =
+* Just a version bump - I'm the worst at remembering to update all the right places.

 = 2.1.1 =
 * Add support for a proxy server, as defined in wp-settings.php (Thanks, josmeer)